AlexVasilevski2/Excel-Dashboards/README.md

 <h1>Project 4.
 Financial Scenario & Sensitivity Analysis</h1>

-1. Calculated the units we need to sell at the price to get to a $100k profit with 2 constraints, below a certain max price and unit volumes - using Solver.
+1. Using Solver in excel - calculated the units and price required to get to a $100k profit with added constraints or cielings on price and unit volumes.

 2. Created a Sensitivity Analysis to stress test the profit at different unit prices points and volumes sold - using What If Analysis.

-3. Conducted a Scenario Analysis - how are revenue and profit effected in different assumptions and scenarios.
+3. Conducted a Scenario Analysis - how are revenue and profit effected with different assumptions and scenarios.

 Some of the key reasons for using sensitivity and scenario analysis in determining profit are: